VCL3D/nevergrad/objective_function.md

 <a name="DQS"/>__[3]__ Kavan, L., Collins, S., Žára, J., & O'Sullivan, C. (2007, April).
 Skinning with dual quaternions.
 In Proceedings of the 2007 symposium on Interactive 3D graphics and games (pp. 39-46).

+<a name="Chamfer"/>__[4]__ Coeurjolly, D., & Montanvert, A. (2007).
+Optimal separable algorithms to compute the reverse euclidean distance transformation and discrete medial axis in arbitrary dimension.
+IEEE transactions on pattern analysis and machine intelligence, 29(3), 437-448.

 <a name="Perfcap"/>__[10]__ To appear.